-Under these share ownership guidelines, each of our non-employee directors is required to own, within five years following his or her first election/appointment to our Board (or, if later, by January 1, 2022), common shares of the Company having an aggregate value at least equal to five times the value of the annual cash board retainer that such director receives for his or her service on our Board.
+Under these share ownership guidelines, each of our non-employee directors is required to own, within five years following his or her first election/appointment to our Board, common shares of the Company having an aggregate value at least equal to five times the value of the annual cash board retainer that such director receives for his or her service on our Board.

 Until such time as the director has satisfied his or her minimum ownership requirements, the director is required to retain 100% of the "net shares" received from the settlement of all equity-based awards (i.e., those shares that remain outstanding after the payment of taxes at an assumed 40% tax rate).